klauspost/reedsolomon/README.md

 # Streaming API

 There has been added a fully streaming API, to help perform fully streaming operations, which enables you to do the same operations, but on streams.
+To use the stream API, use [`NewStream`](https://godoc.org/github.com/klauspost/reedsolomon#NewStream) function to create the encoding/decoding interfaces.
+You can use [`NewStreamC`](https://godoc.org/github.com/klauspost/reedsolomon#NewStreamC) to ready an interface that reads/writes concurrently from the streams.

 Input is delivered as `[]io.Reader`, output as `[]io.Writer`, and functionality corresponds to the in-memory API.
+Each stream must supply the same amount of data, similar to how each slice must be similar size with the in-memory API.

-If an error occurs in relation to a stream, a `StreamReadError` or `StreamWriteError` will help you determine which stream was the offender.
+If an error occurs in relation to a stream, a [`StreamReadError`](https://godoc.org/github.com/klauspost/reedsolomon#StreamReadError) or [`StreamWriteError`](https://godoc.org/github.com/klauspost/reedsolomon#StreamWriteError) will help you determine which stream was the offender.

 There is no buffering or timeouts/retry specified.
 If you want to add that, you need to add it to the Reader/Writer.